ZhaoqingLiu/FuzzyTrees/README.md

 FuzzyTrees is a lightweight framework designed for rapidly developing various fuzzy decision tree algorithms.
 It is easy to use and has three features.

-- Firstly, the FuzzyTrees is a supporting architecture for development.
+- Firstly, FuzzyTrees is a supporting architecture for development.
-Based on the FuzzyTrees, you can extend new components according to a particular fuzzy decision tree requirements and quickly build your own complete algorithm solutions.
+Based on the FuzzyTrees, you can quickly extend new components according to a particular fuzzy decision tree requirements and build your own complete algorithm solutions.

-- Secondly, the FuzzyTrees provides a set of APIs for extending components.
+- Secondly, FuzzyTrees provides a set of APIs for extending components.
 You can easily understand any algorithm as long as it follows these uniform APIs.
-To easily extend new components, the FuzzyTrees has provided you with a set of supporting and easy-to-use utilities, e.g. the splitting and splitting criterion calculation functions used in the ID3, C4.5, and CART algorithms.
+To easily extend new components, FuzzyTrees has provided you with a set of supporting and easy-to-use utilities, e.g. the splitting and splitting criterion calculation functions available in the most popular decision tree algorithms ID3, C4.5, and CART.

-- Finally, the [fuzzy CART](fuzzytrees/fdt_base.py) and [fuzzy GBDT](fuzzytrees/fgbdt.py) algorithms in this project are developed based on the FuzzyTrees and can be used as examples for developing new algorithms.
+- Finally, the [fuzzy CART](fuzzytrees/fdt_base.py) and [fuzzy GBDT](fuzzytrees/fgbdt.py) algorithms in this project are developed based on FuzzyTrees and can be used as examples for developing new algorithms.

 ## Installation